ModisWorks/modis/doc/guides/setup.md

 [Homebrew](https://brew.sh/) is a package manager for OS X. It will make setting up Modis easier and you should install it if you haven't already.
 To install Python, open Terminal and run `brew install python`.

-## Python packages

-You can find all the package requirements in the `requirements.txt` file.
-To install the packages, open a command processor (CMD or Terminal for Windows and OS X) and type `pip3 install [packagename]`.

-You can also install all packages from the `requirements.txt` file by running opening a command window in the same direcory as `requirements.txt` and running `pip3 install -r requirements.txt`.

 ## FFmpeg

 ### FFmpeg on Windows